 Provider.
 "Provider" means a health care facility, health care practitioner, health product manufacturer or health product vendor but does not include a retail pharmacy.

 Provider Salary Payments.
 “Provider salary payments” means payments for salaries of providers who provide care.
 This category may only be applicable for closed health systems.

+Rebate.
+“Rebate” means a discount, chargeback, or other price concession that affects the price of a prescription drug product, regardless of whether conferred through regular aggregate payments, on a claim-by-claim basis at the point-of-sale, as part of retrospective financial reconciliations (including reconciliations that also reflect other contractual arrangements), or by any other method.
+“Rebate” does not mean a “bona fide service fee”, as such term is defined in Section 447.502 of Title 42 of the Code of Federal Regulations, published October 1, 2019.

 Recoveries.
 “Recoveries” means payments received by a provider from a payor and then later recouped due to a review, audit, or investigation.
 Recoveries not reported in claims payments should be netted out of the total non-claims-based payments reported.

-Redacted Payments.
-“Redacted payments” mean payments in which an entire claim or some portion of a claim that would normally be part of the payor’s medical or pharmacy claims submission to the MHDO was removed or altered prior to submission to conform to the requirements of 42 CFR Part 2.

 Retrospective/Prospective Incentive Payments.
 “Retrospective/prospective incentive payments” means payments to reward providers for achieving quality and/or efficiency goals.
 The two main subcategories of incentive payments are pay-for-performance and pay-for-reporting.